dojonorth/planet-survey-akka/README.md

 * Whenever the En Prise sends an SOS, then message the new ship and tell them to scan that planet instead.

 ## Part 6 - Expand the Fleet
 *The list of planets to explore is never ending!
-Starship Command has lined a list of new planets to explore.
-These ones have thick atmospheres and are going to take time scan and Command wants the results asap!
+Starship Command has lined up a long list of new planets to explore.
+These ones have thick atmospheres and are going to take time to scan, but Command wants the results ASAP!
 As we all know, the way to achieve results when a deadline approaches is drag more people in, so that's what we'll do - let's replace the En Prise with a fleet of three ships!*

-* Replace the instantiation of the En Prise with a router that creates three (unarmed) ships (see the Pi example for inspiration).
-Stick with the RoundRobin router for now.
+* Replace the instantiation of the En Prise with a router that creates **three** (unarmed) ships.
+Use a RoundRobin router for now.
 Also, for consistency, call the Router the same name as the En Prise.
 * That should work, but it's still too slow.
 The problem is that the RoundRobin router that we're using is allocating the planets to explore to the Starships up front.
 However, some planets are taking much longer to survey than others, leaving some of our fleet idling.
 Replace the RoundRobin strategy with a more efficient one (see [here](http://doc.akka.io/docs/akka/2.4.1/scala/routing.html) for details.)

 Notes: